gherlein/localdev/README.md

 - The `/claude` directory should be visible inside the container

 **USB devices not accessible:**
+- USB passthrough only works on Linux
+- On macOS, USB device access from containers is not supported
-- Ensure USB devices are connected before starting the container
+- On Linux: ensure USB devices are connected before starting the container
-- Check host permissions on `/dev/bus/usb`
+- On Linux: check host permissions on `/dev/bus/usb`
-- May require running podman with additional privileges
+- May require running podman with additional privileges on Linux

 ## Supported Use Cases